 seen you for a while.
 I hope everything is all right.'

-- ... when you immediately realize that the terminal shuttle
+- ... you immediately realise that the terminal shuttle

 bus driver at London's Heathrow Airport makes a wrong turn.

-- ... when your airline bonus card has a more prominent place in
+- ... your airline bonus card has a more prominent place in

-- ... when flight delays force you to reroute through an unexpected
+- ... flight delays force you to reroute through an unexpected

 airport, but once you stop over at that airport you meet people you

-- ... when home just means the starting point for return trips.
+- ... home just means the starting point for return trips.

-- ... when the SMS from the airline telling you that your next
+- ... the SMS from the airline telling you that your next

 outbound flight is now open for checkin arrives before you've finished